-As such, before proceeding consider the size of dataset being reloaded, the projected growth of the table, how often and when the dataset will be extracted, and the load on system at that time.
+Before proceeding, consider the size of the dataset being reloaded, the projected growth of the table, how often and when the dataset will be extracted, and the load on the system at that time.
 This is simply a long winded list of reasons to ask your friendly database administrators if this strategy is acceptable for a given dataset.
 A common dataset which would fit these requirements is 1GB, growing at 10% a year, extracted during off hours once a week when the database is nearly idle.

-However, most customers use Apache Sqoop for data exports with either the generic JDBC connector or the free vendor specific connector.
-When performing a periodic full data export, we strongly recommend that you use either the paid or free database specific connector and that the target table be a table or materialized view.
+However, most customers use Apache Sqoop for data exports with either the generic JDBC connector or the free vendor-specific connector.
+When performing a periodic full data export, we strongly recommend that you use either the paid or free database specific connector and that the target table is a table or materialized view.

 If the data cannot be completely reloaded, an incremental merge is a time tested strategy which has been implemented at thousands of locations.
 In fact, if the data cannot be completely reloaded, an incremental merge is phData’s recommended strategy.
-Hortonworks has an excellent implementation guide: Four Steps Strategy for Incremental Updates in Apache Hive on Hadoop.
+Hortonworks has an excellent implementation guide.
 While this strategy is more work than the “ACID” feature described in the following section, it’s been tested over time and has well known performance and operational characteristics.

-In the long term this feature may provide an easy and performant method of performing updates to Hive tables.
-Today the feature is not complete.
-For example, today each statement is auto-committed and there is no ability to start a transaction, update a records by individual update statements, and then commit the transaction.
+In the long term, this feature may provide an easy and performant method of performing updates to Hive tables.
+Today, the feature is not complete.
+For example, today each statement is auto-committed and there is no ability to start a transaction, update records by individual update statements, and then commit the transaction.

-This feature works by first assigning each row a row id and then when rows are updated, storing the updates in delta files.
+This feature works by first assigning each row a row ID and then when rows are updated, storing the updates in delta files.
 When data is read, Hive merges in the appropriate delta files and picks the latest version of a row.
-Thus updating a few thousand records as 50,000 individual update statements would result in an explosion of “delta” files and perform terribly.
-Under the current implementation those 50k updates would have to be coalesced into as few update statements as possible or issued over a long period of time to allow compactions to keep up.
+Updating a few thousand records as 50,000 individual update statements would result in an explosion of “delta” files and perform terribly.
+Under the current implementation, those 50k updates would have to be coalesced into as few update statements as possible or be issued over a long period of time to allow compactions to keep up.
 If compactions cannot keep up with the rate of inserts, performance will suffer as each read will have to merge many delta files.